noam123/lagger/readme.md

 **TBD**

+ - use yargs
+ - [aws] use stage/service name to get all lamdas logs, add lambda and service names as tags
  - check if distinct nodes can be grepped (api | payments) and viewed both cosolidated and separated
  - publish to npm
  - move args handling to configuration-utils.